-Turnover tax is tax paid on the annual turnover of your business.
+Turnover tax and income tax paid is paid the annual turnover of your business.
 To get a better understanding of turnover tax review the information provided on the SARS website: https://www.sars.gov.za/ClientSegments/Businesses/SmallBusinesses/Pages/default.aspx

 VAT, depending on your business turnover you may also need to register for value added tax (VAT).
 This is not compulsory if your business turnover is less than R1 Million per annum, there is also a voluntary option for vat registration.
 Read more about VAT on the SARS website: https://www.sars.gov.za/ClientSegments/Businesses/SmallBusinesses/Pages/Small-Businesses-and-VAT.aspx

 PAYE, as you will be required for employees of the business.
 Remember that as the owner of the business you are also employed by your business.
 Additional information is available on the SARS website: https://www.sars.gov.za/TaxTypes/PAYE/Pages/Registering-for-PAYE.aspx

 UIF, is paid to provide employees with financial support if retrenched or in the case of not been employed and is the responsibility of the business.
 Read more about UIF on the SARS website: https://www.sars.gov.za/TaxTypes/UIF/Pages/default.aspx

 After reading the last few paragraphs you are most probably feeling overwhelmed with information.
 The idea is for us as business owners to understand the importance of compliance.

 So just how serious is compliance?
 More specifically financial compliance, well over the past 10 years we have seen many businesses been blacklisted by SARS due tax evasion or failure make tax payments.